Image Cropper And Uploader

 uploadProgress.set(10);

-const { bucketUrl, formDataFields } = getUploadArgsPromised.data;
+const { url, formDataFields } = getUploadArgsPromised.data;

 const formData = new FormData();